Anoncheg1/diboard/README.md

 - Only images supported for now.
 One attachment per post.
 - SOCKS proxy connection for Tor OR i2p working.
 - Flexible control of used disk space and used resources.
+- Abstract API for implementing any JVM supported web-frontend (with thread pool or with dynamically spawn threads).

 Knews issues:
 ----------